 The program counter (PC) specifies the address of the instruction to fetch for execution.
 The PC is 21 bits wide.
 The low byte is called the PCL register; this register is readable and writable.
 The high byte is called the PCH register.
-This register contains the PC<15:8> bits and is not directly readable or writable; updates to the PCH register may be performed through the PCLATH register.
+This register contains the PC<15.8> bits and is not directly readable or writable; updates to the PCH register.
 The upper byte is called PCU.
-This register contains the PC<20:16> bits and is not directly readable or writable; updates to the PCU register may be performed through the PCLATU register.
+This register contains the PC<20:16> bits and is not directly readable or writable; updates to the PCU register may be performed through the PCLATH register contains the PC<20:16> bits and is not directly readable or writable; updates to the PCU register may be performed through the PCLATU register.